Lake Mungo remains: Tourism

 Mungo National Park can be visited by tourists and is accessed by an unsealed road.
 Boardwalks have been installed throughout the sand dunes and visitors are forbidden from stepping off the boardwalks unless accompanied by an Aboriginal guide.
 In 2014, fake bones were buried throughout the area as part of an experiment for La Trobe University.
-Within two weeks, nearly all of the artificial bones had disappeared.
+Within two weeks, nearly all of the artificial bones had been stolen.